jameshanlon/cheese/cheese/pages/2018-05-27-survey-manager-vacancy.md

 nature of our surveys it will involve, at times, working during the evening and at weekends.
 There is a six week (15 day) probationary period.

-Pay £136 per day for 8-hour day, flexi-time. (£17/hour.)
+Pay is £136 per day for 8-hour day, flexi-time, £17/hour.
 Freelance, self-employed contract.
 Payment against invoice.

 ## Duties